 Today – 4th May is my ‘Started Work Day’ anniversary.
 I always remember it, my first day at work in a proper full-time job.
 I arrived dressed in a 3-piece navy pinstriped Austin Reed suit, grey shirt and red tie (no photo – see below).
 All set to work in an insurance office in the City of London.
 It was a start with the promise of half-decent salary, and an offer to relocate out of London with the Head Office after a year.
 The clincher was the offer of a subsidised mortgage (with additional relocation finance package) to buy my own place affording me the chance to leave home at the age of 21.
 It wasn’t my dream job, that was in radio and TV broadcasting, but it gave me a stepping stone to an independent life.

-The City of London, Britain’s financial centre was still a male-dominated domain comprised of banks, offices, pubs, wine/ale bars, dining rooms, sandwich bars, and the occasional jewellers and men’s tailoring shops.
+The City of London, Britain’s financial centre was still a male-dominated domain comprised of the UKs major financial, trading and insurance institutions, banks, offices, pubs, wine/ale bars, dining rooms, sandwich bars, and the occasional jewellers and men’s tailoring shops.
 The City then emptied by 7pm in the evening and was a ghost town during the weekend.

 No trendy jeans, dressing-down or designer suits as such for regular office workers.
 Conservative dress was the order of the day, often sourced from Savoy Tailor’s Guild, Moss Bros, and Burtons, where a suit was a necessary uniform and comb-overs were still prominent amongst ageing balding gents who preferred a pint, a smoke and a pie in the local bar instead of jogging to the local gym at lunchtime.
 Women clad in Jaeger, Dotty P’s, and Marks&Sparks chose to wrap themselves in Burberry raincoats and scarves, and bravely stuck to court shoes and small heals for their commute.
 Their ‘new romantics inspired’ flicked hair was morphing into perms and semi-perms as hair got bigger and new opportunities began to open up beyond the typing pool and personal assistant roles.
 People didn’t cycle to work unless you were a postman – alternatively that was for the eccentric and those of questionable hygiene and lifestyle, hence the conformity of office wear and ‘dress codes’ for so many.
 Lunches could be leisurely, alcohol consumption before, during (in some cases) and after work went ‘unfrowned upon’ and was completely accepted nee urged in some work places and industries.
 It didn’t matter if you were pissed, as long as you were wearing a collar and tie (jacket/suit) and ‘kept your head down’.
 Flexitime, clocking in and out, lunch hours, and morning/afternoon coffee/tea breaks were de rigueur for most, and smoking in the office or mostly anywhere was normal.